 Another common problem in churches is the fact that both spoken words and music need to be treated.
 In professional recording studios, the two types of sounds are recorded in different ways using different equipment.
 Therefore, acoustic treatment methods should take into account these two types of sounds and consider the best materials that should be used for each sound.

-Let'd Get Into the Science of Church Acoustics
+Let's Get Into the Science of Church Acoustics

 Acoustics is a branch of physics that deals with the properties of sound.
 The engineering component of acoustics uses the properties of sound waves to solve practical problems, such as enhancing the sound reflections inside an enclosed room.
-Common places where acoustic treatments such as acoustical panels can help improve room acoustics include large public spaces such as places of worship, concert halls, and university lecture theaters where large gatherings of people are expected.
+Common places where acoustic treatments such as acoustical panels can help improve room acoustics include large public spaces such as churches, places of worship, concert halls, and university lecture theaters where large gatherings of people are expected.

-Basic Properties of Soundwaves
+Basic Properties of Sound Waves

 To start off, the scientific definition of sound is a mechanical disturbance that can travel through any medium such as water or air.
 It is a longitudinal wave, which means that its periodic vibrations travel in the same direction as the wave’s direction of advancement, similar to how a coiled spring can be stretched and compressed.